 We made it!
 It’s the end of the week, and it’s time for something sweet: healthy energy balls that taste like bites of gingerbread cookie dough.
-They’re a Monday kind of wholesome with a Friday kind of flavor.
+These Ginger Cookie Healthy Energy Balls are Monday kind of wholesome with a Friday kind of flavor.
 They’ve also been my saving grace this week.

 After publishing my Summer Bucket List on Tuesday, I had a small panic attack that we are halfway through June and I hadn’t checked off a single thing on it.
 My theory that putting our hopes and goals into the universe is proving true because instead of spending my time on responsible things like work or cooking myself a proper breakfast, I’ve been scanning state park websites for campsite availability, calling locals farms to see when strawberries will be available for picking, and ordering straw hats.